On the function approximation error for risk-sensitive reinforcement learning: Abstract

 \section{Abstract}

-In this paper we obtain several informative error bounds on function approximation for the policy evaluation algorithm proposed by Basu et al. when the aim is to find the risk-sensitive cost represented using exponential utility.
-The novelty of our approach is that we use the irreduciblity of Markov chain (Bapat's inequality and Perron-Frobenius eigenvectors) to get the new bounds whereas the earlier work used spectral variation bound which is true for any matrix.
+We obtain several informative error bounds on function approximation for the policy evaluation algorithm proposed by Basu et al. for the risk-sensitive cost criteria represented using exponential utility.
+The novelty of our approach is that we use the irreducibility of a Markov chain (existing Bapat and Lindqvst inequality as well as the \textit{new} bound using Perron-Frobenius eigenvectors) to get the new bounds whereas the earlier work used spectral variation bound which holds for any matrix.